InfamousMusicify/Flying-Raijin/README.md

 **Crafting/Useage:**
 (check the advancments menu for crafting and useage in game)
-_**1:** Put an Eye of Ender and a NameTag in a crafting grid to create Chakra,
+_**1:** Put an Eye of Ender and a NameTag in a crafting grid to create Chakra(it will be a book of knowledge until you click it.),
 throw your trident on the ground and right click it with the Chakra._
-(it will look like a book of knowledge until you click it.)

 *__The Trident will be endowed with Raijin.__
 You will recieve a Raijin and a Level 1 Item.*